ojizero/blog/content/posts/getting-started-with-nix.md

 Pretty much every system has it's own package management solution, be it a native solution or a community built one, from operating systems and the likes APT or Pacman (and much much more) in the Linux world, to HomeBrew and MacPorts (and probably more) in the world of macOS, even Windows with Chocolatey (and probably more)!

-This isn't strictly limited to operating systems, userland systems also have their own package management, like Cargo, GoMods, NPM, RubyGems, and more.
+This isn't strictly limited to operating systems, userland systems also have their own package managers, like Cargo, GoMods, NPM, RubyGems, and more.
 Pretty much every toolkit or development kit uses some form of package management somewhere.

 ### Dependency hell